michaldarda/sy18nc/README.md

 Please post any issues via Github Issues.
 If you want to contribute, see [Contributing](#contributing).

 # Changelog

+## 0.2.1
+- Synchronized already synchronized locales already marked as fixme (when key in base locale is changing)
+- Fixed bug with creating translations from scratch

 ## 0.1.0
 - Creating translations from scratch